 Several steps described in this protocol are critical to produce effective fixtures mechanically testing murine supraspinatus and Achilles tendons.
-First, step 1.1.2 is necessary to create a 3D model of the desired bone; however, due to the typically high resolution used for this scan, the file size may be too large to use with solid modeling programs.
-The software used in this protocol successfully reduced the size of the file (step 1.1.6) and preserved object geometry, although other software may also be effective to achieve this.
+First, step 1.1.4 is necessary to create a 3D model of the desired bone; however, due to the typically high resolution used for this scan, the file size may be too large to use with solid modeling programs.
+The software used in this protocol successfully reduced the size of the file (step 1.1.6) and preserved object geometry, although other softwares may also be effective to achieve this.
 Second, each anatomic site has specific design criteria to consider for effective gripping.
-For the design of the supraspinatus tendon fixture, it is critical to: (i) secure the humeral head to prevent growth plate failure (step 1.2.1.11), (ii) define a clearance fit that avoids disengaging of the humerus bone from the mold during testing (step 1.2.1.11.2) and (iii) orient the humerus bone to form a 180° angle with the long axis of the tendon (step 1.2.1.7).
+For the design of the supraspinatus tendon fixture, it is critical to: (i) secure the humeral head to prevent growth plate failure (step 1.2.1.12), (ii) define a clearance fit that avoids disengaging of the humerus bone from the mold during testing (step 1.2.1.12.1) and (iii) orient the humerus bone to form a 180° angle with the long axis of the tendon (step 1.2.1.7).
 For the Achilles tendon fixture design, it is critical to: (i) define a clearance fit that grips the small calcaneus bone without slipping out from the fixture during testing and (ii) orient the calcaneus bone to form a 120° angle (30° plantar flexion) with the long axis of the tendon.
 Third, accurate measurement of the tendon cross-sectional area (step 2.1.2) is critical to properly calculate engineering stress for determination of material properties.
 To measure the cross-sectional area of the supraspinatus tendon, we recommend microcomputed tomography scans of the bone-tendon-muscle specimen suspended in a cryotube with a flat bottom, with the bone held upside down in the tube with agarose.
 Only the humerus bone should be inserted into the agarose gel, while the humeral head with the tendon and muscle attached should be scanned in air.
 As the supraspinatus tendon has a splayed geometry as it inserts into the bone, the most consistent way to measure the cross-sectional area is to determine the minimum cross-sectional area along the length of the tendon.
 A similar procedure should be followed to measure the cross-sectional area of the Achilles tendon.
 For the Achilles tendon, high resolution microcomputed tomography scans reveal two distinct tissues: the tendon proper and the surrounding sheath, which appears as a lighter shade.
 To consistently estimate the minimal cross-sectional area for the Achilles tendon, only the tendon proper should be selected for measurement (Figure 5).
 Lastly, the grips are reusable and small variations from sample to sample do not affect their effectiveness.
 Each bone should be scanned once (e.g., for the current study, left humerus, right humerus, and calcaneus) and one 3D model should be created for each bone.
 In addition, for animals of the same age, the bone geometry is nearly identical, thus the same fixture can be used for testing of all specimens.
 In this manuscript, 3D printed fixtures specific to 8-week old mice (skeletally mature adult mice) were used to test tendons.
 It was not necessary to create separate male and female fixtures.
 For other age groups (e.g., 4-week old mice) or mice with unique bone phenotypes, it is recommended that fixtures that fit the particular geometries of the bones are manufactured.